 If you intend to do a dissertation in history, we recommend taking a course where you will engage with historical skills and methods.

-You will take further specialist courses in economics and history.
+- take further specialist courses in economics and history

-If you choose to do your dissertation in history, you will normally work on an economic history topic substantially of your own choosing.
+If you choose to do your dissertation in history, you will normally work on an economic history topic of your choice.

 Find out more about the compulsory and optional courses in this degree programme.